-We would often laugh and say that to each other during that season, as a lot of transition happened in our church, and we were often called upon to step out of our comfort zones!
+We would often laugh and say that phrase to each other as a lot of transition happened in our church, and we were often called upon to step out of our comfort zones!

 I am so grateful that through the various seasons of my life, I’ve had incredible people encouraging me to face the new challenges with my gifts and talents in one hand, and the power of the Holy Spirit in the other.